originrose/cortex/docs/design.md

 ### gpu-compute
 * Cuda implementations of compute framework including neural network algorithms.

-### suite
-* Aggregating of functionality to provide a clear path and example for training various network types using the compute and gpu-compute frameworks.

 ### caffe
 * Caffe import for cortex using the compute functionality for verification.